Learnosity/learnosity-demos/README.md

 * Put in a web accessible directory with PHP
 * Copy config.dist.php to config.php
 * Replace the consumer_key, consumer_secret and name fields in the config.php file.
-* Test is out by browsing to index.php
+* Test it out by browsing to index.php

 Documentation
 -------------
 Documentation is available at the [Learnosity Docs site](http://docs.learnosity.com)